AishwaryaHastak/IPL_Analysis/README.md

 # IPL_Analysis

-Analyzing IPL (Indian Premier League) data and building a predictive model using PySpark and Python.
+Analyzing IPL (Indian Premier League) data and building a predictive model using PySpark and Python, cleaning and preprocessing the data, performing feature engineering, and developing a machine learning pipeline.
+This project aims to uncover performance patterns and provide valuable insights for team management and player selection.
+The model's accuracy is optimized using MLflow for hyperparameter tuning.

-For a detailed walkthrough of the PySpark EDA process and results, check out this article: https://aishwaryahastak.medium.com/ipl-analysis-using-pyspark-478a53ce9c98
+📊 For a detailed walkthrough of the PySpark EDA process and results, check out this article: https://aishwaryahastak.medium.com/ipl-analysis-using-pyspark-478a53ce9c98

 ---
 # Introduction